rafapm1999/rafapm1999/README.md

 My name is *Rafa Portillo*, an ambitious boy who loves to learn new things.

 I want to learn Code!
+Self-taught learning.
 Step by step.

+# What are my goals?

+Learn all the necessary knowledge to be a full stack programmer.